rage/cyber-security-base-19/data/module-4/part-3/symmetric.md

 Symmetric encryption methods are still useful in many situations, and they are typically much faster than asymmetric ones.
 Therefore, symmetric encryption is in wide use, and new symmetric methods are developed.
 One-time pad (OTP) and AES are examples of symmetric encrypting schemes.

 One of the oldest encryption methods is substituting every instance of a letter with some other letter.
 A cipher like this is called a _substitution cipher_.
-An example is the _CAESAR_ cipher which is an encryption algorithm where you get the cryptotext by rotating every letter in the plaintext three positions forward in the alphabet.
-Decryption is done by rotating every letter of the cryptotext three positions backwards.
+An example is the _CAESAR_ cipher which is an encryption algorithm where you get the ciphertext by rotating every letter in the plaintext three positions forward in the alphabet.
+Decryption is done by rotating every letter of the cipherext three positions backwards.

 <quiz id="70a22e3e-d564-5771-b769-3e5f49eaed60"></quiz>